-The seconds field in this structure is the number of seconds since the POSIX epoch of January 1, 1970 but will never be prior to the RTEMS epoch of January 1, 1988.
+The seconds field in this structure is the number of seconds since the RTEMS epoch of January 1, 1988.

 7.2.3 Clock Tick and Timeslicing

 Timeslicing is a task scheduling discipline in which tasks of equal priority are executed for a specific period of time before control of the CPU is passed to another task.
 It is also sometimes referred to as the automatic round-robin scheduling algorithm.
 The length of time allocated to each task is known as the quantum or timeslice.